aim-rsf/browseMetadata/README.md

  - a [default lookup file](dataraw/look_up.csv) is used by the domain_mapping function
  - optional: a csv can be created by the user (using the same format as the default) and provided as the input
- - the lookup file makes autocategorisations  intended for variables that come up regularly in health datasets (e.g. IDs and demographics)
+ - the lookup file makes auto-categorisations  intended for variables that come up regularly in health datasets (e.g. IDs and demographics)
  - the lookup file only works for 1:1 mappings right now, i.e. the DataElement should only be listed once in the lookup file

+### Potential use-cases for the output files

+The csv output file containing the categorisation for each data element could be used as an input in later analysis steps to filter variables and visualise how each variable maps to research domains of interest.

+Categorisations across researchers can be compared by using the function [R/compare_csv_outputs.R](R/compare_csv_outputs.R).
+Type `?compare_csv_outputs` to read the manual on how to run this function.
+In brief, it compares outputs from two sessions, finds their differences, and asks for a consensus.

 ## License